libersword/robot-art/README.md

 1. Login.
 You can log in with the seeded admin.
 It creates a session and redirects you to the robot page.
 2. Register.
 You can successfully register.
 However you have to login to afterwards to start a under that user.
 3. See all the robots.
+Someitmes on first log in it hits your with a 500 server error.
+Reloading it should work.
 4. Vote!
 Passes the vote through, deletes the current vote and changes it to the new vote when a new vote is selected.
 5. Logout.